-Moreover IDD Therapy has a unique ability to combine distraction with joint mobilisation in a longitudinal plane at the point of maximum joint distraction.
-In simple terms this means that there are two different movements taking place: firstly a stretch along the length of the spine and then at the point of maximum stretch, an undulating movement rather like an accordion opening and closing is applied.
+Moreover IDD Therapy has a unique ability to combine distraction with joint mobilization in a longitudinal plane at the point of maximum joint distraction.
+In simple terms this means that there are two different movements taking place: firstly a stretch along the length of the spine and then at the point of maximum stretch, an undulating movement, which is similar to an accordion opening and closing, is applied.
 This creates small pressure differentials and works soft tissues.

 Is there evidence for the success of treatment?

-As the manufacturers of the Accu-SPINA, we have programmed internationally-recognised research tools into the computer software to enable clinicians to measure, analyse and report ongoing patient outcomes.
+As the manufacturers of the Accu-SPINA®, we have programmed internationally-recognized research tools into the computer software to enable clinicians to measure, analyze and report ongoing patient outcomes.
 No other physiotherapeutic device has such ability to measure and monitor the outcomes of treatment.

 How many treatments will I need?

 Patients have a series of treatments typically spread over 4 to 6 weeks.
 This is to allow time for the body to adapt to treatment with a goal of progressively improving spine function.
 Whilst symptomatic relief can be experienced in the early stages in treatment, the body does not adjust overnight where chronic conditions have built up over time.